-Our academic team are involved in a wide range of research projects related to languages and English language teaching, actively participating in research networks at a national and international level.
-Our staff engage in research covering a variety of topics from historical spoken language to babbling in infants with Down Syndrome.
+Our academic team are involved in a wide range of research projects related to language learning and teaching, actively participating in research networks at a national and international level.
+Our staff engage in research covering a variety of topics from historical spoken language, interpreting and translation to babbling in infants with Down Syndrome.

 Our individual research interests include Corpus linguistics, English for Speakers of Other Languages (ESOL), English for Academic Purposes (EAP), and using multimedia for teacher training.

 We offer courses in teacher training and language education, which can be tailored to suit your organisations learning needs.

 Our bespoke language education courses range from one to 16 weeks and can cover a variety of topics for English language and culture such as education, health, the media and understanding British Higher Education.

 We offer two types of programmes for teachers:

 - Tailored courses that broaden existing teachers’ methodology and teaching techniques.
 These courses can include school visits to give students a chance to observe and reflect on their own practice.

 - Content and Language Integrated Learning (CLIL) courses, ideal for groups of teachers of any subject area, who plan or already deliver their subject in English.
 These provide a theoretical background and practical implementation of CLIL in schools and universities.